LaunchLab/LaunchLab/README.md

 We value your privacy and are committed to protect it.

-Any questions you might have about this Privacy Policy should be addressed to kevin@openwindow.co.za

 1. By using LaunchLab, you agree to the collection and use of your personal data as described below:

 \* Upon registration you will be asked for a valid email address.